SheharyarAmin/Kuponglig_SDK/doc/VendorApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **getVendorApiV1VendorVendorsVendorIdGet**
-> VendorModel getVendorApiV1VendorVendorsVendorIdGet(vendorId)
+> VendorModel getVendorApiV1VendorVendorsVendorIdGet(vendorId, checkDeletionStatus, login)

 Get Vendor

 Endpoint to retrieve vendor data from Firestore by vendor_id.
-Calls the `get_vendor_data` function from CRUD operations.
+When check_deletion_status=True, it will also check if there's a pending deletion request.
+When login=True, any pending deletion requests will be automatically canceled.

 ### Example
 ```dart